Vyral/mark-adams/_posts/2020-02-24-what-you-need-to-know-about-the-new-construction-process.md

 **&nbsp;What’s the difference between a production builder and a custom builder?**

-Production builders are cost-conscious; they’ll provide you with a few lot selections, floor plans, and finish packages to choose from.
+Production builders are cost-conscious; they’ll provide you with a few lot selections, floor plans, and finish packages to choose between.
 This keeps prices down and buyers from getting overwhelmed by all the options they have.

 Custom builders give you a lot more choice over how the house is designed like your flooring, paint colors, trim, hardware, etc., so they involve a bigger time commitment.